leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/views.rst

 Options
 -------

-These options can be found in :menuselection:`Sidebar region --> Display`.
+These options can be found in :menuselection:`Sidebar region --> Quad View`.

 Lock
    If you want to be able to rotate each view, you can uncheck the *Locked* option.
 Box
    Syncs the view position between side views.
+(Requires *Lock* to be enabled).
 Clip
    Clip objects based on what is visible in other side views.
+(Requires *Box* to be enabled).